-ODDO BHF Polaris Flexible follows a flexible investment policy, actively investing globally in equities, bonds, certificates and money market investments.
+ODDO BHF Exklusiv: Polaris Balanced invests worldwide in a balanced spread of equities, bonds and money market investments.

-In accordance with Article 8 of the SFDR, the Fund Manager incorporates sustainability risks into its investment process by considering ESG (environmental, social and governance) characteristics in investment decisions as well as any principal adverse impacts that investment decisions may have on sustainability factors.
+In accordance with Article 8 of the SFDR, the Fund Manager incorporates sustainability risks into its investment process by considering ESG (environmental, social and good governance) characteristics in investment decisions as well as principal adverse impacts that investment decisions may have on sustainability factors.
 The investment process is based on ESG integration, normative screening (including UN Global Compact, controversial weapons), sector exclusions and a best-in-class approach.
-The Fund's investments are thus subject to environmental, social and governance ("ESG") restrictions.
+The sub-fund's investments are thus subject to ESG restrictions.
 The Management Company observes the United Nations Principles for Responsible Investment (UN PRI) with respect to environmental, social, and governance issues, and also applies the UN PRI in its commitments by exercising voting rights, actively exercising shareholder and creditor rights, and by engaging in dialogue with issuers.
-Companies that significantly violate the principles of the UN Global Compact are excluded.
-Companies included in the MSCI ACWI Index (the "parent index") represent the starting point for the Fund's investment universe for the ESG analysis of issuers for both equities and corporate bonds.
-The Fund may also invest in companies or issuers from OECD countries with a market capitalisation of at least EUR 100 million or a minimum volume of issued bonds of EUR 100 million.
-These are also subject to ESG guides investment decisions based on factors such as investment objectives and risk tolerance. analysis.
-As part of the analysis, an ESG filter is applied, resulting in the exclusion of at least 20% of the companies included in the parent index.
+Issuers that significantly violate the principles of the UN Global Compact are excluded.

+The sub-fund's initial investment universe for both equities and corporate bonds is companies in the MSCI ACWI Index ("Parent Index").
+The sub-fund may also invest in companies or issuers from OECD countries with a market capitalisation of at least EUR 100 million or with at least EUR 100 million in bonds issued.
+These are also subject to ESG analysis.

+An ESG filter is applied, resulting in the exclusion of at least 20% of the companies included in the parent Index.